fady231/game/ServeSide/readme.md

 ## to order question to appear to mobile
 ```
 localhost:3000/FSE/FSEtakeQuestion/id
-id:it refer to student id it should be embedded to api url
+id:it refer to parent id it should be embedded to api url
 json body like this :

 {